 Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP).
 MassDEP inspects our system for its technical, financial, and managerial capacity to provide safe drinking water to you.
-To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operations of our system.
-As part of our ongoing commitment to you, last year we made the following improvements to our system: Completed Attitash Water Main Replacement on Thorndike and Mountain Ave.
-Started to work with Mass DEP to increase our Daily Withdrawal Permit and to replace 40+ year old wells from 8" to 12" at Sargent's Pit.
+To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts Certified Operator who oversees the routine operations of our system.
+As part of our ongoing commitment to you, last year we made the following improvements to our system: We continue to perform leak detection and look for new water sources.
+This will lower our unaccounted for water, improve efficiency of existing supply, and examine current capacity of existing wells.
+The third Booster Station went online on West Main Street to help keep up with the increase in water flows due to the new residential development that went in this year.
+We continue to work with Mass DEP to increase our Daily Withdrawal Permit and to replace 40+ year old wells from 8" to 12" at Sargent's Pit.